Cihang Daoren

-Cihang Zhenren (慈航真人 (Cíháng Zhēnrén, Tz'u-hang Chen-jen, Compassion Travel/Navigate True-Person/Perfected-Person)) is a Daoist deity and character in the classic Chinese novel Investiture of the Gods (more commonly known as Fengshen Yanyi).
+Cihang Daoren (慈航真人 (Cíháng Dàorén, Tz'u-hang Chen-jen, Compassion Travel/Navigate True-Person/Perfected-Person)) is a Daoist deity and character in the classic Chinese novel Investiture of the Gods (more commonly known as Fengshen Yanyi).
 He is a disciple of Yuanshi Tianzun and one of the Three Great Immortals, holding the ninth position among the Twelve Golden Immortals.

 The character is believed to be derived from the Buddhist bodhisattva Guanyin.
-Chinese scholars generally believe that Cihang Zhenren is the origin of Guanyin's male form and that the transition of Guanyin from male to female occurred during the Northern and Southern Dynasties period.
+Chinese scholars generally believe that Cihang Daoren is the origin of Guanyin's male form and that the transition of Guanyin from male to female occurred during the Northern and Southern Dynasties period.
 The figure appears in works such as the Lingbao Sutra, the Romance of the Immortals of the Past Dynasties and Fengshen Yanyi.
-Scholars after the Tang dynasty advocated for the concept of 'Three Religions in One', which led to the gradual merging of the Taoist deity Cihang Zhenren with Guanyin Bodhisattva.
+Scholars after the Tang dynasty advocated for the concept of 'Three Religions in One', which led to the gradual merging of the Taoist deity Cihang Daoren with Guanyin Bodhisattva.
 Folk depictions often portray this god riding a dragon, tortoise, serpent, giant turtle, or even a single log canoe due to the term 'Cihang'.

 In literature

-Cihang Zhenren first appeared in the early Daoist scripture known as the Lingbao Sutra, which is believed to have been composed around the years 397-402 AD.
-However, due to the loss of the original scripture, the existing Daoist collections of the Lingbao Sutra no longer contain the original text regarding Cihang Zhenren.
+Cihang Daoren first appeared in the early Daoist scripture known as the Lingbao Sutra, which is believed to have been composed around the years 397-402 AD.
+However, due to the loss of the original scripture, the existing Daoist collections of the Lingbao Sutra no longer contain the original text regarding Cihang Daoren.

 In the Romance of the Immortals of the Past Dynasties, it is recorded that "In the Chaoyin Cave of Mount Putuo, there is a Daoist.
 It is said that during the time of the Shang dynasty, he cultivated Dao here and attained supernatural abilities.
 He vowed to universally save both men and women.
 He has used elixirs and sweet dew to benefit people, and people in the South China Sea call him the Great Compassionate Master, Cihang Dashi."

 In the most widely circulated folk version, there is a legend of Princess Miaoshan cultivating on Mount Xiang in parallel with a Taoist scripture, the "Yuanshi Tianzun Speaks the Inspired Guanyin Sutra" (元始天尊说灵感观音妙经).
 This scripture succinctly narrates the deeds of Princess Miaoshan's cultivation on Mount Xiang, similar to the popular folk legend.
 In this classic text, she is referred to as the 'Heavenly Lord of Biluodong' (碧落洞天帝主) and the 'Heavenly Lord of Universal Liberation and Freedom' (圆通自在天尊).